rahulfulpagare/LVM-Partitioning-Commands/README.md

 ---

-These commands are designed to help with disk partitioning and LVM management, including resizing, formatting, and removing volumes.
+This guide provides a detailed list of commands for managing partitions, LVM (Logical Volume Manager), and persistently mounting logical volumes using /etc/fstab.
+These commands are intended to assist with disk partitioning and LVM management tasks, including resizing, formatting, and removing volumes
+---